Tadalafil vs Sildenafil: Which Is Better for Erectile Dysfunction?

 What is the main difference between tadalafil and sildenafil?

-The key difference is duration: sildenafil (Viagra) lasts 4–6 hours and should be taken 1 hour before sex.
-Tadalafil (Cialis) remains active for up to 36 hours, making it the ‘weekend pill’ and offering significantly more spontaneity.
-Tadalafil also has the advantage of not being affected by food.
+The key difference is duration.
+Sildenafil (Viagra) lasts 4–6 hours and should be taken around 1 hour before sex.
+Tadalafil (Cialis) lasts up to 36 hours, providing a much larger window of spontaneity.
+Tadalafil is also unaffected by food, whereas sildenafil should be taken on an empty or lightly-fed stomach.

 Which is more effective — tadalafil or sildenafil?

-Clinical trials show similar efficacy: tadalafil worked in 81% of users, sildenafil in 82%.
+Clinical trials show comparable efficacy: sildenafil works in approximately 82% of users, tadalafil in approximately 81%.
 There is no clinically significant difference in effectiveness.
-However, tadalafil’s longer duration means partner preference studies often favour tadalafil due to the flexibility it provides.
+Partner preference studies often favour tadalafil due to the flexibility and spontaneity its 36-hour duration provides.

 Can I take tadalafil every day?

 Yes.
-Tadalafil 5mg is available as a once-daily formulation for continuous ED management — removing the need to plan around medication timing entirely.
-This is a popular option for men who are sexually active more than twice a week.
+Tadalafil 5 mg is available as a once-daily formulation for continuous ED management, eliminating the need to plan around medication timing.
+Men who have sex more than twice per week often find daily tadalafil more convenient and cost-effective than on-demand dosing.

 Does food affect tadalafil or sildenafil?

-Food significantly affects sildenafil — taking it after a large, high-fat meal reduces its absorption and effectiveness.
-Tadalafil is not meaningfully affected by food, making it more flexible for use around mealtimes.
+Food significantly affects sildenafil — a high-fat meal can delay onset by up to an hour and reduce absorption.
+Tadalafil is not meaningfully affected by food, making it more flexible for everyday use.

 Can you take tadalafil and sildenafil on the same day?

-No. Taking both within the same 24-hour period risks serious side effects including severe hypotension, nausea, dizziness, and prolonged painful erection (priapism).
-Use one or the other, not both.
+No. Taking both PDE5 inhibitors within the same 24-hour period increases the risk of severe side effects including hypotension, dizziness, nausea, and priapism (a painful erection lasting more than 4 hours).
+Use one or the other — never both.

 Which ED medication is better for spontaneous sex?